 3. CodeGPT: Chat with Your Codebase

-CodeGPT integrates large language models (like OpenAI’s GPT-3.5/4) directly into VS Code.
+CodeGPT integrates large language models (like OpenAI’s GPT-3.5/4) into VS Code.

-This brilliant setup lets you simply ask questions about your code, quickly refactor it, generate documentation, and even explain those really complex sections.
+This brilliant setup lets you ask questions about your code, quickly refactor it, generate documentation, and even explain those complex sections.
 It’s like having a coding buddy right there.

 Actionable Value:

-- Code explanation: Select a piece of code, then just ask, “Explain this code.”
+- Code explanation: Select a code, then ask, “Explain this code.”
 Boom, instant insight.

 - Refactoring suggestions: Query, “How can I refactor this function to be more efficient?”
 You get clear ideas.

-- Docstring generation: Automatically create useful documentation for your functions, saving loads of time.
+- Docstring generation: Automatically create proper documentation for your functions, saving time.

 4. IntelliCode: Microsoft’s AI-Assisted Development

 Microsoft developed IntelliCode, a powerful tool providing AI-assisted development features.
-It primarily focuses on smart code completion and API usage recommendations.
+It primarily focuses on intelligent code completion and API usage recommendations.

 It learns from thousands of popular open-source GitHub repositories to offer highly relevant suggestions.
 Pretty clever stuff.